UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-UTK has :code:`geographic` :code:`subject`\ s with and without URIs.
+UTK has :code:`subject/geographic` values associated with and without URIs.
 Like with other elements, the placement of the URIs is not consistent.
 URIs will be used when present, but strings can be used when there is no URI.

 Justification
 ^^^^^^^^^^^^^

-:code:`geographic` :code:`subject`\ s warrant a separate property from both :code:`temporal` and :code:`topic` :code:`subject`\ s so that they can be displayed separately on the interface. :code:`geographic` :code:`subject`\ s aid with discovery.
+:code:`subject/geographic` values warrant a separate property from both :code:`subject/temporal` and :code:`subject/topic` so that they can be displayed separately on the interface.

 XPath
 ^^^^^